ansys/pysystem-coupling/doc/source/users_guide/syc_solution.rst

     syc_session.solution.solve()

 Currently, all commands in the PySystemCoupling API are executed synchronously, including ``solve``.
-This is a reflection of the underlying functionality of System Coupling.
+This is a reflection of how the underlying operations currently work in System Coupling.

 Sometimes, because ``solve`` tends to be a long running operation, it can be useful to run it asynchronously in the Python environment.
-This is not supported explicitly because in the current version of the API, there is not protection against trying to make calls concurrently.
-However, ``solve`` can be called asynchronous by "manual" coding, using Python
+This is not supported explicitly because in the current version of the API, there is no protection against trying to make calls concurrently.
+However, ``solve`` can be called asynchronously by "manual" coding, using Python
 threads:

 .. code:: python